OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ## PL/SQL TABLES:
+* Whe can store Query results in a PL/SQL Table, but we **can't modify** the original values obtained by the query selected table.
 * When using an user defined data type, i.e PL/SQL table in this case, the data type declaration should be given whithin the DECLARE or IS section.
 * Objects of type TABLE are called PL/SQL tables, which are modeled as (but not the same as) database [PL/SQL table](https://docs.oracle.com/cd/A57673_01/DOC/server/doc/PLS23/ch4.htm "PL/SQL table")
 * its primary key gives you array-like access to rows
 * Think of the **key and rows as the index and elements of a one-dimensional array.**
-* PL/SQL table is an ordered collection of elements of the same type
+* ***PL/SQL table is an ordered collection of elements of the same type***
+    * Such *type* can be a record with multiple types inside, a %ROWTYPE with every type of a certain table.
+Just all rows need to be the same *"type"*
     * Each element has a unique index number that determines its position in the ordered collection
 * **PL/SQL tables differ from arrays** in two important ways
     * First: